Skip to main content

 At the end of the day, smoke detectors are one of the most essential pieces of home safety technology.
 But the old mantra—“check your smoke detector batteries when you change the clocks”—no longer applies.

 Today’s devices have changed.
 You can now buy smoke detectors with 10-year sealed batteries that don’t need annual replacement.
+If your current alarm won’t stop chirping, it may actually be reaching the end of its 10-year lifespan.
+Here’s what that means and how to fix it.
 Many also combine smoke and carbon monoxide detection.
 When I install a smoke detector, I always write the installation date on it.
 That way, I know exactly when it will no longer be safe to keep using it, whether it seems to be working or not.

 The New Standards and Why They Matter